 O bakery divine, how sweet thou art.
-Truly, the magical pastries that emerge from bakeries’ ovens is simply incredible and I am forever in awe of what we humans can indeed create!
-As a child I dreamed of living in a cottage by the sea, with a bakery down the street where I could pick up freshly baked goods each day.
-In my late 20s I live in bustling London, not quite that picturesque seaside life I pictured, but nonetheless I have found an amazing array of bakeries here.
-There are a large cluster of delicious options, particularly in East/North London!
+Truly, the magical pastries that emerge from bakeries’ ovens are simply incredible and I am forever in awe of what we humans can indeed create!
+As a child, I dreamed of living in a cottage by the sea, with a bakery down the street where I could pick up freshly baked goods each day.
+In my late 20s, I live in bustling London, not quite that picturesque seaside life I pictured, but I have found an amazing array of bakeries here.
+There is a large cluster of delicious options, particularly in East/North London!
 Let me take you through my top ten bakeries in this part of London to visit.

 1. The Dusty Knuckle

 This bakery has attracted attention from all over London, but I’m keeping this one right here in my heart.
 The Dusty Knuckle supplies a lot of Londoners their bread and pastries.
 Oftentimes when in East London you can see their pastries available at restaurants and cafes.
 Why?
 Well, simply because they are delicious!
 My favourite thing from the Dusty Knuckle though is their sandwiches!
 These are to die for and cannot recommend them enough.
 Their bread is soft yet sturdy to hold in all those fillings.
 My favourite sandwiches have been their Paxton’s Cheddar (Paxton’s cheddar cheese, carrot and ginger pickle, green chilli, raisins, crunchy salad) and their Isle of Wight Tomatoes (Isle of Wight tomatoes, smoked anchovies, almond aioli, lovage, garden lettuce).

 Established in 2014, The Dusty Knuckle is located in a back alleyway car park in Dalston, Hackney.
 They also have a milk float, which lands at two different spots each day throughout the week to offer pastries and sandwiches to even more people.
 It’s a great idea!